 Design critiques (crits) are a fundamental part of the design process.
 When done well, sharing design work with other creatives through healthy crits is the most reliable way to strengthen it between time spent validating with customers.
 Here's my playbook for creating a healthy design crit environment for your team.

-1) Ground with context - A solid crit session begins with a clear background as to the challenge the design aims to solve.
+1) Grounded in context - A solid critique session begins with a clear understanding of the challenge the design aims to solve.
 But there's more to it.
 Here's a list of things you'll want to provide your design crit members ahead of asking for input:

 ☑️ Information around what problem you’re solving